Contextual offers

 Who's eligible for a contextual offer

-We will use the multiple equality measure (MEM).
+We'll use the multiple equality measure (MEM), which is UCAS' principal measure of equality.
 It brings together information on several equality dimensions for which large differences in the probability of progression into higher education exist.

 These dimensions include: